Slow Cooker Pork Carnitas Tacos

 Broiling/crisping the pork

-1. Arguably the most important step.
-Use a slotted spoon to remove the pulled pork from the slow cooker.
-Place on a foil-lined 11X17 baking sheet or in a cast-iron skillet and drizzle with little extra juice from the slow cooker.
+• Use a slotted spoon to remove the pulled pork from the slow cooker.
+Place on a baking sheet and drizzle with a little extra juice from the slow cooker.
 Broil on high for 3-5 minutes until the meat starts to brown/crisp.
 This lends a little caramelization and crispy texture.
+You can also crisp in a hot pan with butter or oil.

-2. Serve warm with toasted corn tortillas, lime wedges, diced onions, hot sauce, and creamy lime sauce.
+• Serve warm with toasted corn tortillas, lime wedges, diced onions, hot sauce, avocado/guac, and creamy lime sauce.

 Creamy Lime Sauce